contentReady to start your very first niche website? Follow along and build it the right way.

 Which resulted in RankXL.com.

-I think of domain names all the time for new niche sites and blogs that I’m putting up, so I became pretty good at the process.
+I think of domain names all the time for new niche sites that I’m putting up, so I became pretty good at the process.

 It’s not too hard.